Murder of Eldon Maguan: 2011 New Bilibid Prison furlough controversy

 In May 2011, the Department of Justice opened an inquiry on an unauthorized prison furlough incident in which former Batangas governor Antonio Leviste was allowed to leave his confinement at the New Bilibid Prison for a supposed dental appointment.

-During the investigation, it was revealed by a senior BuCor official that Rolito Go would frequently go in and out of the NBP to visit the office of his lending company in the nearby Soldiers' Hills Village in Muntinlupa, leaving the NBP at noon and returning a few hours later.
+During the investigation, it was revealed by a senior BuCor official that Go would frequently go in and out of the NBP to visit the office of his lending company in the nearby Soldiers' Hills Village in Muntinlupa, leaving the NBP at noon and returning a few hours later.
 As a result of the controversy, BuCor director Ernesto Diokno went on administrative leave and shortly resigned after.

 Alleged kidnapping

 At 11:30 pm on August 14, 2012, Go was reported as missing when he did not appear during a head count at the New Bilibid Prison.
 His last known reported whereabouts was at the Ina ng Awa church, where his nephew, Clemence Yu, was nursing his wounds.
 The following day, after Yu did not return home, Go's family informed Department of Justice secretary Leila de Lima that they were able to reach Go and Yu by phone, who informed them that they had been kidnapped for a ransom of million (US$).

 As a result, administrative cases were filed against the NBP's minimum security prison warden and a prison guard who was assigned as Go's custodian.
 The two officers were ordered dismissed by NBP superintendent Richard Schwarskopf Jr. An investigation was launched by the Philippine National Police's Criminal Investigation and Detection Group and the National Bureau of Investigation.
 A hold departure order was also issued by Bureau of Immigration commissioner Ricardo David, instructing all airports and seaports to be on the lookout for Go.
 A Senate probe was also sought by senator Gregorio Honasan to investigate whether the additional legislation is needed to protect inmates from kidnapping incidents.

 The Maguan family was in disbelief over the kidnapping incident, as Eldon Maguan's older brother, Ellis Maguan, stated that Go was a "bigtime government contractor and wealthy businessman" prior to the murder incident in 1991.
 Ellis also questioned the Go family's kidnapping alibi as being orchestrated between the family and the abductors.
 A day later, Go and Yu were found and taken into custody by the PNP Anti-Kidnapping Group in Alabang, Muntinlupa after intercepting them on a bus.

 In a press conference, NBP chief superintendent Generoso Cerbo Jr. stated that Go told the police that he and Yu were released by their alleged kidnappers based in Tanauan, Batangas.
 Go's family claimed that no ransom was paid in exchange for the release of the two.